 All changes in campus operational status due to adverse weather events will be communicated with as much notice to the campus community as possible.
-Changes in campus operational status affecting the start of any workday will be communicated not later than 5:30 a.m. on the affected day.
-All weather-related communications will be made via university email, Twitter at @appstateclosing, the University homepage, recorded messages at 828-262-SNOW and, if appropriate, through media such as WASU and Booneweather.com.
+Changes in campus operational status affecting the start of any workday will be communicated no later than 6:00 a.m. on the affected day.
+All weather-related communications will be made via university email, appstatealert.com, the university homepage and recorded messages at 828-262-SNOW (7669).
+The university Facebook and Twitter accounts, as well as local media, are also alerted of status changes due to weather.

 Guidance for coding time missed due to adverse weather is posted here: Adverse Weather Guidance (PDF, 152 KB).
 Please follow this guidance for coding time during adverse weather.
 This guide will be an important reference for payroll purposes and will include condition levels and appropriate codes to be used during each condition.